e016/CrackleSDK/doc/API.md

 ### Events
 * `projectCreating` - Triggered whenever the current project is about to be replaced with a new one.
 You can cancel this action by calling "preventDefault" on it.
+* `projectCreated` - Triggered after a project is created, if it was not cancelled by another event
+* `categoryCreating` - Triggered whenever a new category is about to be created.
+You can cancel this action by calling "preventDefault" on it.
+The 'detail' property of the event object contains the `name` and `color` (Color) of the category.
+* `categoryCreated` - Triggered after a category is created, if it was not cancelled by another event. 'detail' is the same as categoryCreating.